Puppy Vaccine Schedule: A Complete Owner’s Guide

 Crotalus Atrox

-If you live in rattlesnake territory, and your pup loves to roam the great outdoors, you may want to consider the Crotalus atrox vaccine to protect your dog against rattlesnake poisoning.
-Veterinarians administering the vaccine should consult current recommendations that provide evidence of clinical efficacy.
+If you live in rattlesnake territory, and your pup loves to roam the great outdoors, you may want to consider the Crotalus atrox vaccine to protect your dog against sickness caused by a rattlesnake bite.

 If your dog gets bitten by a rattlesnake, the toxin can cause fatal symptoms.
 Look out for: